 The Project: a wildlife sanctuary in the Bay of Islands

 Project Island Song is a wildlife sanctuary.
 The seven main islands in the eastern Bay of Islands have been pest mammal free since 2009, and the natural eco-systems are being restored.
-Thousands of trees have been planted, and five rare and endangered species have been reintroduced.
+Thousands of trees have been planted, and seven rare and endangered species have been reintroduced.
 Many more species are planned.
 In this wildlife sanctuary you can discover the home of some of the world’s most fascinating and rare wildlife.

 Project Island Song is a unique partnership between: